ricky8k/Grapejuice-on-Arch/README.md

 ## Patching
 **In order for Roblox to be playable under Linux, we'll have to patch the Wine compatibility layer.** *Doing so will fix UI issues, unexpected crashes, and mouse locking with the program.*

-### SteamOS
+We'll be applying a [pre-compiled Wine patch from Grapejuice](https://brinkervii.gitlab.io/grapejuice/docs/Guides/Installing-Wine.html) to get Wine to work. *The following should apply to both SteamOS and other Arch distributions.*
-> ⚠️ Note: **These commands are not tested**, so I cannot tell if they will work.
-Should these commands fail, head on over to [Manjaro/Arch](https://github.com/ricky8k/Grapejuice-on-Arch#ManjaroArch-2).
+> If you encounter an issue with this method, head over to the [Manjaro/Arch](https://github.com/ricky8k/Grapejuice-on-Arch#ManjaroArch-2) part of this section.

 First, we'll navigate to the `/tmp` directory with the following:
 ```
 cd /tmp
 ```
-We'll be applying a [pre-compiled Wine patch from Grapejuice](https://brinkervii.gitlab.io/grapejuice/docs/Guides/Installing-Wine.html) using [wget](https://wiki.archlinux.org/title/wget).
+We'll be applying the patch using [wget](https://wiki.archlinux.org/title/wget).
 Install if you haven't already, then we can get our `install.py`.
 ```
 sudo pacman -S wget
 wget https://pastebin.com/raw/5SeVb005 -O install.py